Skip to main content

 • why qit bench is the canonical benchmark entrypoint

-• how RunSpec and ExperimentSpec are attached automatically
+• how RunSpec (metadata describing how a single run was configured) and ExperimentSpec (metadata grouping runs into an experiment) are attached automatically

 • what files to expect after a run